jfjlaros/serialMux/docs/protocol.rst

 2. The device responds with the protocol identifier.
 3. The host asks for the protocol version (``0xff, 0x01, 0x01``).
 4. The device responds with the protocol version.
-5. The host requests the number of virtual ports (``0xff, 0x01, 0x02``).
+5. The host requests the number of virtual serial ports (``0xff, 0x01, 0x02``).
-6. The device sends the number of virtual ports (e.g., ``0xff, 0x01, 0x02``).
+6. The device sends the number of virtual serial ports (e.g., ``0xff, 0x01,
+   0x02``).
-7. The host sets up pseudo terminals that connect to the virtual ports.
+7. The host sets up pseudo terminals that connect to the virtual serial ports.
 8. The host send the enable command (``0xff, 0x01, 0x03``).
 9. The device responds with an acknowledgement (``0xff, 0x01, 0x00``).